top of page

 I am a Tube light

-Twenty-two years ago, when I first arrived in America, I was intrigued by how Americans greet others.
+Twenty-five years ago, when I first arrived in America, I was intrigued by how Americans greet others.
 “Hello, how are you?”
 People greet others warmly and even say hello to a stranger on the street.
-I loved it –I am a warm, loving, caring person and I love to greet people with a smile.
-However, I struggled with American humor at times, especially SEX jokes.
-It takes me a long time to comprehend.
-If you are in a roomful of people where everyone is laughing, and if may see a guy looking awkwardly – that’s me!
-Sometimes, I don’t know why they are laughing; I laugh because everyone else is laughing.
-That’s when I turn into a Tube light.
-A Tube light is a fluorescent light, type of bulb that requires a longer time to warm up.
+I loved it –I am a warm, loving, caring person, and I love to greet people with a smile.
+However, sometimes I struggled with American humor.
+It takes me a long time to comprehend it.
+If you are in a roomful of people where everyone is laughing, and if you see a guy looking awkwardly – that’s me!
+Sometimes, I don’t know why they are laughing; I laugh because everyone else is laughing, and that’s when I turn into a Tube light.
+A tube light, known as a fluorescent bulb in America, takes much longer to warm up.
 It flickers before it lights up completely.
-Sometimes my brain does the same thing particularly with American humors.
-Friends, let me tell you a few incidents.
+Sometimes, my mind reacts the same way to American humor.
+Friends, let me tell you three incidents when I became a Tube light.

 Art work by Prachurya Baruah

-Last month, I gave a Toastmaster speech about rubber.
-I decided to use a prop.
+The first incident was when I gave a speech about Charles Goodyear, the legendary American inventor.
+Goodyear discovered vulcanization, the process of heating liquid rubber called latex with sulfur powder, transforming it from a useless sticky mess into the foundation for tires and other products we use every day.
+To explain the process.
+I decided to use a prop – a rubber.
 I saw a rubber lying on my teenage daughter’s desk, I asked her, “Can I borrow this rubber?”.
-“This is not a rubber; this is an eraser …and Papa please don’t say a rubber.”
+“This is not a rubber; this is an eraser …and Papa, please don’t say a rubber.”
 “Why?
-I asked in surprise”.
+I asked in surprise.
 I went ahead with my speech.
-During the speech, I explained the change in chemical composition of rubber when a powdery substance was poured over the liquid.
-I thought it would be better if I introduced a prop; But as soon as I opened and showed a packet, the audience started laughing, some giggled, a few others turned red.
+During the speech, I tried to explain vulcanization, the change in the chemical composition of rubber when a powdery substance is poured over the liquid.
+I brought out another prop, a packet of rubber.
+But as soon as I opened the packet and showed it, the audience started laughing.
 Why?
-Like a Tube light, it dawned on me that in America, this packet of rubbers actually is a contraceptive!
-(I hid my face)
+As my Tube light flickered, it suddenly hit me that in America, this packet of rubbers actually is – that family planning thing!

 bottom of page